 3. There are the words attributed to the composer.
 There is still a debate on the extent to which these words are reliable, but in the first two movements there is unmistakable irony or sarcasm, so I’m very inclined to accept that Shostakovich said them.

 4. But there is yet another possibility, which can fit with either of the “Yes” or “No” answers.
 (I’m not sure a single performance could manage to give all three answers.)
-I learned what follows directly (on two separate occasions) from a Bournemouth Symphony Orchestra player who was repeating what Rudolf Barshai had said to the orchestra when rehearsing for a performance of this symphony: the repeated notes in the strings (and piano) represent “Yi, Yi, Yi, …”, that this the Russian for “me, me, me”.
+I learned what follows directly (on two separate occasions) from a Bournemouth Symphony Orchestra player who was repeating what Rudolf Barshai had said to the orchestra when rehearsing for a performance of this symphony: the repeated notes in the strings (and piano) represent “Ya, Ya, Ya, …”, that is the Russian for “I, I, I”.
 In other words, I am an individual, I matter.
+[In my original post I wrote it represents “Yi, Yi, Yi, …”, that this the Russian for “me, me, me”.
+I’ve corrected the trivial typo, and today – 2017-07-18 – my memory was corrected by that BSO player.]

 Now in that light, the ending could be either triumphant or not.
 The case for yes is simply that those notes are repeated for a very long time.
 Over 10% of the last movement, and that’s not including the repeated notes earlier in the movement.
 The case for no is that the repeated notes stop before the end, with an “apparently triumphant” ending, but the “me, me, me” has stopped.